-You should have an online account to log in through and update the details that way – otherwise you can give them a call.
+You should have an online account where you can log in and update the details – otherwise, you can give them a call.

-For the most up-to-date pricing information about staying in UCA accommodation and how to apply, check our accommodation page.
+For our most up-to-date accommodation prices, how to apply, and advice on finding private accommodation, visit our accommodation page.

-The nature of the courses that we offer at UCA means that, in many cases, you may have to buy materials and equipment for your projects.
-Because there’s a wide variation between each person’s requirements based on what project they are working on, it’s difficult to give an estimated cost for budget planning.
-However, we’ll let you know as soon as we can the minimum requirements that you’ll need to have in your Course Welcome Guide (which you’ll receive before you start your course).
+The nature of the courses we offer at UCA means that, in many cases, you may have to buy materials and equipment for your projects.
+Because there’s a wide variation between each person’s requirements based on what kind of project they are working on, it’s difficult to give an estimated cost.
+However, we’ll let you know the minimum requirements in your Course Information, which you’ll receive before you start your course.

 A good habit which a lot of our students learn along the way is how to be thrifty and resourceful — where you can, buy things second-hand from other students, or in charity shops.
 Many of the most unusual and useful items can come from the most unlikely places!